Introduction

 Lost and Found

 I learned early, that just because someone says something that seems prophetic, doesn’t mean they actually are a prophet.
-But before that even happened, at just 16 years old I fell sick-with-disdain for the EGW quotes being used by Adventists during moments of strife, both in and outside of the church.
-When I was young, I ended up with a thirst for the bible, but I wasn’t getting it.
+But before that even happened, at just 16 years old I fell sick-with-disdain for the EGW quotes being used by Adventists during moments of strife and correction.

 By this we know that we have come to know Him, if we keep His commandments.
 4The one who says, “I have come to know Him,” and does not keep His commandments, is a liar, and the truth is not in him; 5but whoever follows His word, in him the love of God has truly been perfected.
 By this we know that we are in Him: 6the one who says that he remains in Him ought, himself also, walk just as He walked.